 The immersive and interactive characteristics of virtual reality are also being explored as a treatment tool in psychiatric diseases and rehabilitation.
-Virtual Reality Therapy (VRT) or Computerized Cognitive Behavioral Therapy (CCBT) are gaining popularity as psychological or occupational therapy.
-The use of a range of technology such as gesture-sensing gloves, synthesized sounds, and vibrotactile platforms along with tailored virtual environment creates a sense of active participation in these virtual tasks.
-Additionally, the possibility of dynamic interactions in VR wherein responses is generated to participant’s action further improve the feasibility of VR as therapy.
-Case studies have shown virtual reality-based exposure therapy had significant impact in treatment of phobias such as driving (Wald, & Taylor, 2000), flying (Baños et al. 2002) and spider fear (Garcia-Palacios, Hoffman, Carlin, Furness, & Botella, 2002) and even led to reduced anxiety in cases of social phobia (Gebara, Barros-Neto, Gertsenchtein, & Lotufo-Neto, 2015).
-Apart from phobias, VRT has shown great potential in treatment of other psychological and psychiatric disorders such as PTSD (Maples-Keller, Yasinski, Manjin, & Rothbaum, 2017), eating disorder (Clus, Larsen, Lemey & Berrouiguet, 2018) and attention deficit hyperactivity disorders (Serra-Pla et al., 2017), among others.
+Virtual Reality Therapy (VRT) or Computerized Cognitive Behavioral Therapy (CCBT) is gaining popularity as psychological or occupational therapy.
+The use of a range of technology such as gesture-sensing gloves, synthesized sounds, and vibrotactile platforms along with a tailored virtual environment creates a sense of active participation in these virtual tasks.
+Additionally, the possibility of dynamic interactions in VR wherein responses are generated to participant’s action further improve the feasibility of VR as therapy.
+Case studies have shown virtual reality-based exposure therapy had a significant impact on the treatment of phobias such as driving (Wald, & Taylor, 2000), flying (Baños et al. 2002), and spider fear (Garcia-Palacios, Hoffman, Carlin, Furness, & Botella, 2002) and even led to reduced anxiety in cases of social phobia (Gebara, Barros-Neto, Gertsenchtein, & Lotufo-Neto, 2015).
+Apart from phobias, VRT has shown great potential in the treatment of other psychological and psychiatric disorders such as PTSD (Maples-Keller, Yasinski, Manjin, & Rothbaum, 2017), eating disorders (Clus, Larsen, Lemey & Berrouiguet, 2018) and attention deficit hyperactivity disorders (Serra-Pla et al., 2017), among others.
 The effectiveness of VR in psychiatric treatments can be attributed to the assurance of not having to deal with real situations (North, North, & Coble, 1998) and the protection of confidentiality for the patients.
 Further, the participants also have the comfort of opting out of the simulation at any time during the task.
 The use of VRT is also beneficial for patients that have difficulty imagining situations.
-From the point of view of the healthcare professional, VRT allows for greater control of the environment, reduces additional expenses (such as expenses that arise from accompanying the patient) and reduces unnecessary time wastage such as time spent traveling (North, North, & Coble, 1997; Protivnak, 2005).
+From the point of view of the healthcare professional, VRT allows for greater control of the environment, reduces additional expenses (such as expenses that arise from accompanying the patient), and reduces unnecessary time wastage such as time spent traveling (North, North, & Coble, 1997; Protivnak, 2005).

 Apart from human applications, virtual reality is also being taken advantage of in animal-based studies.
 The main shortcoming of traditional laboratory experiments is their level of ethological and ecological validity.
 Since animals are tested under artificial environments, complete analysis of their natural behaviors and responses is not always possible.
 Further, conventional methods may require the management of experimental parameters or consistent involvement of the experimenter.
-While the early implementation of VR required tethering of animals, new developments have allowed the creation of VR systems that allow the animal to move within the space freely; Thus, allowing uninhibited sensorimotor experiences for the animal and high quality of behavioral analysis (Stowers et al., 2017).
-The application VR is also not just limited to land-based animals such as rats and mice, but can also be successfully used with insects such as Drosophila (Fry, Rohrseitz, Straw, & Dickinson, 2008) and honeybees (Rusch, Roth, Vinauger, & Riffell, 2017) as well as aqua life such as zebrafish (Bianco, Kampff, & Engert, 2011).
-Regardless of the type of virtual reality systems used, VR provides experimenters with the flexibility of manipulating environmental parameters, ease of data collection and scope for developing new experimental paradigms (Sawyer, & Gleeson, 2018).
+While the early implementation of VR required tethering of animals, new developments have allowed the creation of VR systems that allow the animal to move within the space freely; Thus, allowing uninhibited sensorimotor experiences for the animal and high-quality behavioral analysis (Stowers et al., 2017).
+The application of VR is also not just limited to land-based animals such as rats and mice, but can also be successfully used with insects such as Drosophila (Fry, Rohrseitz, Straw, & Dickinson, 2008) and honeybees (Rusch, Roth, Vinauger, & Riffell, 2017) as well as aqua life such as zebrafish (Bianco, Kampff, & Engert, 2011).
+Regardless of the type of virtual reality systems used, VR provides experimenters with the flexibility of manipulating environmental parameters, ease of data collection, and scope for developing new experimental paradigms (Sawyer, & Gleeson, 2018).

 Virtual Reality Hurdles and Limitations

 The opportunity to manipulate and tailor the virtual environments also means the requirement of a large amount of storage and processing capabilities.
-These along with management and security systems in addition to initial set-up cost can result in cost-related issues, which in turn limits its adoption into healthcare practices and researches.
+These along with management and security systems in addition to initial set-up cost can result in cost-related issues, which in turn limits its adoption into healthcare practices and research.
 Further, unfamiliarity with the technology and its implementation may cause hesitance in acceptance by both the implementers and the users.
-Compatibility of the VR system with other existing systems and devices could also potentially reduce its favorability.
+The compatibility of the VR system with other existing systems and devices could also potentially reduce its favorability.

 Virtual reality systems that are based on participant movements, as with conventional methods, also have a limitation on the area that the participant can physically traverse.
 This can, to an extent, be mitigated with the use of omnidirectional treadmills or similar technologies.
 Given the range of available VR systems, not all systems employ or seamlessly integrate olfactory, haptic, and thermal simulations.
 Thus, most VR systems are limited to visual and auditory simulations.
 Limited or no interaction with actual physical objects can also limit the realism of the experience for the participant.

-In a treatment set-up, as a Virtual Reality Therapy, or behavioral testing, the control of the stimuli and virtual environment is in the hands of the healthcare professional or investigator.
+In a treatment set-up, such as a Virtual Reality Therapy, or behavioral testing, the control of the stimuli and virtual environment is in the hands of the healthcare professional or investigator.
 This control can potentially result in subjecting the participant to experiences too quickly or that are too realistic to handle, which can hinder their progress or affect their performances.
 Thus, consideration of the participant’s capacity must be paid attention to while employing VRT.
 Additionally, VR experiences can cause virtual reality sickness possibly resulting from sensory conflict (Fulvio, Ji, & Rokers, 2018) or postural instability (Smart, Stoffregen, & Bardy, 2002).
 Technical aspects such as mismatched motion, the field of view, motion parallax, and viewing angle in addition to the duration of the experience can also induce sickness.
 Other factors such as age, gender, motion sickness sensitivity, mental rotation ability, and field dependence/independence can also impact the user experience.

 Despite its many advantages, the efficacy and ethological and ecological validity of VR still require further validation.
 Legal and ethical issues associated with the use of virtual reality systems should also be considered before their employment.
 The lack of standardization of the virtual environments and protocols across studies and laboratories may also affect the data comparability and inferences.